 Alternate Text

-A Roman Rococò Carved Giltwood Console Table, with a serpentine veneered Pavonazzetto Romano marble top.
+A Roman Rococò Carved Giltwood Console, with a serpentine veneered Alabastro Listato marble top.
+Now in the private collection of an important connoisseur in London.

 Alternate Text

-A Roman Rococò Carved Giltwood Console Table, with a serpentine veneered Pavonazzetto Romano marble top.
+A Roman Rococò Carved Giltwood Console, with a serpentine veneered Alabastro Listato marble top.
+Now in the private collection of an important connoisseur in London.

-An Italian Carved Giltwood Console Table, with a serpentine veneered Pavonazzetto Romano marble top above a pierced frieze with garlands and C and S-scrolls, on scrolled legs with pronounced C-scrolls and flowerheads terminating in hoof feet joined by an X-form shaped stretcher centred with a cartouche from which emerges a fan of elongated leaves and flowerheads, the whole carved with flamed rocaille, flowers and foliage.
+An Italian Carved Giltwood Console Table, with a serpentine veneered Alabastro Listato marble top above a pierced frieze with garlands and C and S-scrolls, on two scrolled legs with pronounced C-scrolls and flowerheads terminating in s-scrolls feet joined by an X-form shaped stretcher centred with a cartouche from which emerges c-scrolls of elongated leaves and flowerheads, the whole carved with flamed rocaille, flowers and foliage.

 Provenance